 Jesus did not wait for the religious leaders to even voice their accusation/condemnation against Him before He addressed it head-on, calling it evil!

 They were afraid of losing their position of authority in the eyes of the people so they sought to control Jesus through their charges.
 The irony that they were accusing Jesus of identifying Himself falsely as “God” when in fact it was the truth, is not to be missed.

 That is what makes accusations/condemnation so challenging.
 Truth can get lost in the process because either it is difficult to prove or impossible to convince someone even if there is proof.

 An accusation only needs to be lobbed in a general direction to have an impact- condemnation plain and simple.

-The religious leaders could not realistically do anything against all the miracles and authority Jesus exercised, so they tried to intimidate Him like they had so often before to the Jewish people.
+The religious leaders could not realistically do anything against all the miracles and authority Jesus exercised, so they tried to intimidate Him as they had so often before with the Jewish people.
 They would try to force Him into meeting their expectations.

 What can we learn?

 There are several lessons on how we can “process” accusations from studying the way Jesus handled the religious leaders.
 I think they’re valuable to remember in our own lives as we encounter those who whether knowingly, or unknowingly, pressure us.

 As a work in progress in this area, I by no means have this down in my life.
 But I know He is the One I am to follow in order to gain the perspective God intends for me.